 (Coherence is the degree to which data that are derived from different sources or methods, but refer to the same topic, are similar.
 Comparability is the degree to which data can be compared over time and domain, for example, geographic level.)

-Our marriage statistics have always been produced using data collated by the General Register Office (GRO) from entries in marriage registers.
-Methods and classifications for marriage statistics remained similar for many years and time series data are available on a comparable basis back to 1837 in some tables.
+Our marriage statistics have always been produced using data collated by GRO from entries in marriage registers.
+Methods and classifications for marriage statistics have remained similar for many years and time series data are available on a comparable basis back to 1837 in some tables.

-Comparability between countries within the UK is very easy for marriages as they are recognised across the UK and the world.
+International comparisons are simple for marriages as they are recognised across the UK and the world.
 We quality assure marriage data for England and Wales and also co-ordinate and publish statistics for the whole of the UK with breakdowns for each constituent country.
-Although both the National Records of Scotland (NRS) and Northern Ireland Statistics and Research Agency (NISRA) publish regular statistics for their own countries, collating all UK data together allows our users to compare data easily for each country.
+Although both NRS and NISRA publish regular statistics for their own countries, collating all UK data together allows our users to compare data easily for each country.

 Comparability is maximised by the following:

-marriage statistics published by the Office for National Statistics (ONS), NRS and NISRA are all produced using date of marriage
+marriage statistics published by ONS, NRS and NISRA are all produced using date of marriage

-marriage statistics published by the ONS, NRS and NISRA cover all marriages that were registered as having taken place in England and Wales, Scotland and Northern Ireland respectively, regardless of the usual residence of the parties involved
+marriage statistics published by ONS, NRS and NISRA cover all marriages that were registered as having taken place in England and Wales, Scotland and Northern Ireland, respectively, regardless of the usual residence of the parties involved

-We publish marriage rates using the unmarried population aged 16 years and over as the denominator (single, widowed and divorced persons obtained from the population estimates by marital status published by the respective statistics office).
+We currently publish marriage rates for England and Wales using the unmarried population aged 16 years and over as the denominator (never married or civil partnered, widowed and divorced persons obtained from the population estimates by marital status published by ONS).
 Similar marriage rates for Scotland are available up to 2008.
-After consulting users of its demographic statistics in December 2010, NRS decided to no longer produce population estimates by marital status because of other priorities.
-NISRA do not produce marital status population estimates, so marriage rates for Northern Ireland are generally calculated using the population aged 16 years and over as the denominator.
+NISRA do not produce population estimates by marital status, so marriage rates for Northern Ireland are generally calculated using the population aged 16 years and over as the denominator.

-There are no other marriage outputs produced based on administrative data.
-Comparisons of marriage data with census and survey data containing estimates of the number of people married in England and Wales are possible.
-However, it must be noted that these figures are not directly comparable as they are estimates of the number of people married at a certain point in time rather than the number of marriages that took place during a particular year.
+There are no other marriage statistics produced using administrative data.
+Our marriage statistics are not directly comparable with census and household survey estimates of married people in England and Wales as they are estimates of the number of people married at a certain point in time rather than the number of marriages that took place during a particular year.